 Upon passing the exam, the student will receive equivalent credits for the intended course.
 The intended course will be recorded on the transcripts with a mark designating it was completed by exam and the credits received do not factor into the GPA.
-Credit by examination may not be used to repeat a grade or as a means to makeup a course that was failed or withdrawn.
+Credit by examination may not be used to repeat a class and improve a grade or as a means to makeup a course that was failed or withdrawn.